UberGuidoZ/Flipper/Sub-GHz/ReadMe.md

 Various SUB files I've found or created.
 Some tested, some not.
+Special thanks to [FalsePhilosopher](https://github.com/FalsePhilosopher) for organization help!

 You can generate MANY of your own SUBs, such as MegaCode and Firefly, over at [Flipper Maker](https://flippermaker.github.io/).